 For coroutine event handlers, calling emit is non-blocking.
 In other words, you do not have to await any results from emit, and the coroutine is scheduled in a fire-and-forget fashion.

-Returns the list of all listeners registered to the
+Returns a list of all listeners registered to the

 Registers the function (or optionally an asyncio coroutine function)